 - Safety policies that control access and reporting

 - Multi Factor Authentication (MFA) or a similar level of extra authentication

 - Classification of data by sensitivity and business impact

 - Access control to data based on identity and role

 Microsoft’s Enterprise Mobility Suite is a great Enterprise Mobility Management tool that we have implemented for many of our clients over the past year to help manage the above core security concerns and a multitude of others relating to BYOD.

-As Microsoft Gold partners, we are specialists in cloud solutions and would be happy to discuss your Enterprise Mobility needs in more detail.
+Infinity Group are Microsoft Gold partners, and as such we are specialists in Cloud solutions.
+We would be happy to discuss your Enterprise Mobility needs in more detail.
 Please get in touch to find out more about this powerful tool and the other options available to your business.

 Stats source – Microsoft